rgerkin/mathiasverraes.github.com/_posts/2013-07-21-managed-technical-debt.markdown

 ** Then save the file and send me a pull request.                       ** ** (Or just send me an email.
 The whole fork-to-comment idea was an     ** ** experiment, but I guess it failed.
-I will replace it with something  ** ** simpler soonish            .                                         ** **                                                                      **
+I will replace it with something  ** ** simpler soonish.                                                     ** **                                                                      **
 ***********************************************************************-->

-Alberto Brandolini said at IDDD Belgium (quoting from memory):
+[Alberto Brandolini](https://twitter.com/mathiasverraes/status/326435664319111170) said at IDDD Belgium (quoting from memory):
 "We've always explained 'technical debt' badly to the business.
 If you have debt with a bank, you can talk to someone, negotiate, and agree on a payment plan.
 But technical debt is like debt with the mob: they come at night, pointing a gun to your head, and they want their money NOW."

-Greg Young on the other hand, has talked on several occasions about how technical debt is not necessarily bad.
+[Greg Young](http://codebetter.com/gregyoung/2013/03/06/startups-and-tdd/) on the other hand, has talked on several occasions about how technical debt is not necessarily bad.
 Businesses take loans all the time.
 They are a powerful tool to make an investment now, and pay for it later.
 It's a fundamental aspect of our economy.